 If you have been teaching in a public school, hopefully you are aware of the website donorschoose.org.

 I’ll admit it…I think my colleagues think of me as some kind of Donors Choose hoarder.
 During the beginning of the past two school years, it seems like I have a stream of packages coming in to our main office with my name on it.
 Someone always has some sort of comment, whether it’s signifying they’re impressed or weirded out.
-Maybe they suspect I have some sort of school supplies sugar daddy or something?
 Sometimes I feel sort of weird, but then I think, why should I?
 Our kids has very specific and unique needs, which are challenging to meet the limited amount of supplies we are allocated in our school.
 Why would I let my kids go without when there are people who are very willing to help?

 With 22 completed projects under my belt, I would love to share some of the little gems I have learned along the way:

-To me, nothing is worse than a teacher that writes a boring project description (I'm scared to imagine what your okcupid profile looks like).
-How the heck are you going to get people excited to drop money when you barely sound excited about the project?
+Pack some punch How the heck are you going to get people excited to drop money when you barely sound excited about the project?
 Put that high school creative writing class to work and make your description sound somewhat interesting.
-Make a couple of lame jokes, and don’t be afraid to use some exclamation point (when appropriate).
+Make a couple of silly jokes, and don’t be afraid to use some exclamation point (when appropriate).
 Also, make sure you keep in mind your target audience is (usually it’s not others in the education field).
 Don’t forget to think up a snazzy title.

 Thank your donors